 Amsterdam’s biggest landscape park is three times bigger than Central Park, it attracts 6 million visitors a year, and has several excellent spots for swimming.
 There are spots for kids to paddle around safely while parents lounge around on the grass.
 Amsterdamse Bos also has several low-hanging bridges for older kids (and the young at heart) to practise their diving skills.

 Next to Amsterdamse Bos lies a large lake with two official swimming areas.
 Easily accessible by public transport or bicycle, you will find a beach and several private coves along the edges of the lake.
 The spot is also known for its nudist beach, its gay cruising area, and its Highland cattle.

-Cool off from a bike ride with a refreshing dip in the Ouderkerkerplas.
+Cool off from a bike ride with a bracing dip in Ouderkerkerplas.
 This special spot on the border of Amsterdam-Zuidoost and Ouderkerk aan de Amstel is paradise for seasoned swimmers and divers, while the sandy beaches, shallow shoreline and nearby playgrounds make it ideal for the whole family.

 A modestly-sized park that is intimate and relatively quiet, but at the same time is big enough to make you feel like you’ve escaped the city for the day.
 Great for sunbathing, picnics and for wading in the paddling pool with the little ‘uns.
 Beatrixpark also has a medicinal herb garden.